mikeferguson/stuff/ros2.md

      is implemented natively in the client library language).
  * Messages support default values (a third element in the IDL)
  * No parameter server - all parameters are node-local
+   * This also means there is no tilde for local parameters - [all parameters are local](https://answers.ros.org/question/317929/retrieving-parameters-from-nodes-rclpy/).

 ## Tutorials